VuH47/MDFS1_2026/README.md

  + Demo map the area as chess table, maze looking from top view - 2D.

+## Theory, intergration can be find in MSTeam shared folder

 ## Run example, please install GCC